CMHAAorg/cmhaa-website/site/content/_index.md

   - type: feature-member-stories
     feat_member_intro: Why does mental health matter?
 Read our members' stories and find out.
     feat_member:
-      - feat_member_image: img/steve-worrall-print.jpg
-        feat_member_description: I really appreciated how important mental health was after dealing with the final stages of my father’s cancer (he passed away three years ago).
-We had to manage his palliative care at home.
-          At the same time, Mum was developing dementia, and I started a new role at Microsoft.
-        feat_member_link: resources/steven-worrall-microsoft-australia/
-        feat_member_cta: READ STEVEN'S STORY
       - feat_member_image: img/internet_5y6a0050-edit.jpg
         feat_member_description: I’ve seen first-hand the damage and pain that poor mental health can cause.
 One story about a colleague, in particular,